tawi1/DotsTrafficCity/docs/source/trafficLight.rst

 Global Lights Settings
 ------------

-Window for quick display of crossroad timings and for connecting the traffic lights to different entities.
+Window for quick display of crossroad timings and for linking the traffic lights to different entities.

 How To Use
 ~~~~~~~~~~~~